The Texas Wine & Grape Growers Association is an active force in both state and federal legislation and regulation. Find out how you can get involved!

 In addition to helping elected officials understand grape and wine production, our key talking points are:

 - Economic Impact – $2.27 billion annual revenue in the state of Texas.

 - Urban / Rural Interest – Wine and grapes are agricultural products that create a common interest between rural and urban communities in Texas.

 - Conservation – Grapes do not require excessive amounts of water and often vineyards use buried drip irrigation.

 Find out who the current Texas, Federal and state elected officials are by visiting the ‘Who Represents Me?’ website.

-The latest economic study (as of December 31, 2015) shows a $2.27 billion impact of wine and wine grapes on the Texas economy.
+The 2017 economic study shows a $13.1 billion impact of wine and wine grapes on the Texas economy.
 With significant increases in the number of new Texas wineries and vineyards, the Texas wine and grape industry is poised to continue its growth pattern.

 The U.S. Congress meets continually throughout the year with several scheduled breaks.
 In addition to participating with both WineAmerica and the Winegrape Growers of America to ensure the industry’s needs are met on the federal level, association staff and key volunteers travel to Washington DC several times each year to meet with staff and members of congress.